rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

-# Enable incremental Rust adoption in C++ codebases
+# Evaluate approaches for seamless use of C++ APIs from Rust

 | Metadata |                       |
 |----------|-----------------------|